thang2k6adu/FP2811/SPEC.md

 ## 14. Future Enhancements

-Những tính năng có thể thêm sau:
+Features that can be added later:
-- [ ] Due dates và reminders
+- [ ] Due dates and reminders
 - [ ] Categories/projects
 - [ ] Collaboration/sharing
 - [ ] Persistent storage (SQLite/PostgreSQL)